 Along the way I analysed how nonviolent action can be used to oppose capitalism.

-Another ARC-supported project ran from 1999-2001, on communication for nonviolent struggle.
-Wendy Varney and I examined three case studies - the toppling of Suharto in Indonesia, the resistance to the 1991 Soviet coup, and the citizen opposition to the Multilaterial Agreement on Investment - in order to determine how activists' communication strategies might be improved.
-Our book Nonviolence Speaks: Communicating against Repression was published by Hampton Press.
+Wendy Varney and I in our book Nonviolence Speaks: Communicating against Repressionexamined three case studies - the toppling of Suharto in Indonesia, the resistance to the 1991 Soviet coup, and the citizen opposition to the Multilaterial Agreement on Investment - in order to determine how activists' communication strategies might be improved.
 We also wrote a paper on nonviolence and communication.

 In scientific controversies, knowledge is used as a resource - but so is political and economic power.
 There are many cases in which scientists have been harassed, transferred or dismissed because their work or public statements are threatening to powerful interests, a process that can be called suppression of dissent.
-I have studied several areas of controversy -- including repetition strain injury (with Gabriele Bammer), nuclear power, pesticides, nuclear winter, fluoridation and the origin of AIDS -- examining how various forms of power are exerted by the various contending groups.
-This involves linking the sociology of scientific knowledge with political analysis.
-Relevant here are the structures of the state, capitalism, professions and patriarchy.
+I have studied several areas of controversy -- including repetition strain injury (with Gabriele Bammer), nuclear power, pesticides, nuclear winter, fluoridation, vaccination and the origin of AIDS -- examining how various forms of power are exerted by the various contending groups.
+My book The Controversy Manual offers insights in the dynamics of scientific controversies that can be used by campaigners.

 As well as studying controversies and the suppression of dissent, in several cases I have been actively involved as a participant.
 In the case of the theory that AIDS arose from contaminated polio vaccines, I published a key paper by Louis Pascal and became involved in various other ways in promoting consideration of the theory.

-In 1993 I helped organise the first Australian national conference on intellectual suppression and helped set up Dissent Network Australia (DNA).
 For the four years 1996-1999 I was president of Whistleblowers Australia (WBA), and I am now on the WBA national committee as vice president and international director.
 These roles provide an opportunity to learn more about the dynamics of scientific and other organisations, to contribute to challenges and changes to these organisations by supporting whistleblowers and dissent more generally, and in turn to learn even more through the process of supporting dissenters.
-My participation in DNA and WBA thus is a type of action research.
+My participation in WBA thus is a type of action research.

 My web site on suppression of dissent is one part of this action research.